whyolet/txtt/README.md

 * Indented value ends before:
   * non-empty line with decreased indentation,
   * end of file.
-* Indentation of indented value is deleted from each of its lines.
+* A value indented with N spaces is returned after deletion of exactly N first spaces from each line, even if some lines start with more than N spaces.
-* One indentation level is exactly two spaces to keep it standardized, compact, and readable.
+* One indentation level is exactly 2 spaces to keep it standardized, compact, and readable.

 ```
 quotes[